DDT-IDE/DDT/documentation/Installation.md

  1. Click the `Add...` button to add a new update site, enter the URL: **http://ddt-ide.github.io/releases/** in the Location field, click OK.
  1. Select the recently added update site in the `Work with:` dropdown.
 Type `DDT` in the filter box.
 Now the DDT feature should appear below.
  1. Select the `DDT - D Development Tools` feature, and complete the wizard.
-  * DDT dependencies such as CDT and DLTK will automatically be added during installation.
+  * DDT dependencies such as CDT will automatically be added during installation.
  1. Restart Eclipse.
  1. For initial setup, follow the instructions at the configuration section in the [User Guide](UserGuide.md).
 It is recommended you read the rest of the guide too.